 As for the team, I’ve been doing bi-weekly check-ins and team huddles, making sure that people have a safe space to anonymously share how they’re doing both emotionally and mentally, to request for support and to ask any questions they have.

 Thank you so much for sharing with us, and we celebrate with you as Blessings in a Bag transitions back into in-person programming.
 Here’s our last question for today!
-How do you hope Blessings in a Bag builds a City of Good?
+How do you hope Blessings in a Bag helps Singapore become the City of Good?

 Wow that’s a big question!

 It’s a question that I have been sitting with for the last year, actually.
 I hope that we will build a City of Good together with the community that we journey alongside.
 I think for a really long time, it’s always been a “Giver” versus “Receiver” mindset and can be challenging when there are very traditional views towards what giving should look like.
 We always look for the “neediest” person, the most urgent needs, the most urgent causes, or cases that draw the most sympathy.

 Ultimately, I hope that Blessings in a Bag can be part of changing that narrative.
 There is so much strength in the community that we journey alongside, and I really want to find ways where we can hear the voices from young people and communities that we serve.
 They have so much resourcefulness, so many ideas and strengths that they can offer.
 Oftentimes, we underestimate and downplay what they could do to help Singapore become a City of Good because we label them as “low-income” or as residents of rental housing.

 I definitely want to build a more equitable table, where everyone is invited to the table with their solutions and to become a City of Good together

 BONUS cheeky question: Are you a coffee or tea person!

 Tea, because I can’t drink coffee, so that’s an easy one!